vmsmith/LearningGit/1_Stand_Alone_Machine.md

 Before we proceed, go to this link and copy the entire Robert Frost poem, [Stopping by the Woods on a Snowy Evening](https://www.poetryfoundation.org/poems-and-poets/poems/detail/42891).
 Then, in your `project1` directory, create a file called `poem.txt` and paste the Frost poem in it.
 Then save it.

 Since this is a code-agnostic article, we're going to use that poem in our exercises to update our text file, `file1.txt`.
+Put differently, the poem is going to function as our *data*.

 But we have a problem.
 We do not want to be committing and managing the Frost poem.
-We only want to have it around to use as *data*, if you will.
+We only want to have it around to use as *data*.
 So we need to make the file `poem.txt` invisible to the Git commands.

 #### Ignore the *data*